refinedev/refine/documentation/docs/guides-and-concepts/forms/save-and-continue.md

 </p>
 </details>

+### useForm without redirect

-When we create our Create Page, we pass `redirect` false to the [`useForm`](/docs/core/hooks/useForm) hook that we will use to manage the form.
+When we create our Create Page, we pass `redirect` false to the [`userForm`](/docs/core/hooks/useForm) hook that we will use to manage the form.
 Thus, we will be able to do the redirection we want in our buttons.

 ```tsx title="src/pages/create.tsx"
 import React, { useState } from "react";